jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-spin\-off from, implied that there was an extortion phase where the money was requested without being connected to a Person asset.45Thus, this growth in Person also makes sense as a more representative truth of the mechanics of such breaches.
+spin\-off from, implied that there was an extortion phase where the money was requested without being connected to a Person asset.45
+Thus, this growth in Person also makes sense as a more representative truth of the mechanics of such breaches.
 Your employees need to be